-After three successful years, Hawksmoor’s Manchester outpost has become one of the city’s most well-regarded steakhouses, popular with both date-night couples and post-work crews who fancy something more high-end than Deansgate’s usual offerings.
+After many successful years, Hawksmoor’s Manchester outpost has become one of the city’s most well-regarded steakhouses, popular with both date-night couples and post-work crews who fancy something more high-end than Deansgate’s usual offerings.
 The decor plays a leading role, with dark wood panelling and high ceilings giving the space a traditional, English feel.
 Even the staff uniforms match up, with murky green overshirts and money pouches providing a touch of the Dickensian.
 Think Hogwarts with a focus on seared meats.

 The cocktail menu is long and carefully-curated, full of complex smoky concoctions complete with mini-stories about pirates and 1930s New Orleans.
 It’s a cute touch that plays well.
 (Fear not, buried at the back there’s a section for Del Boy-style party starters.)
 The Fratelli Fizz is a stand-out choice: a blend of Aperol, rhubarb, rose, soda water, egg and cream.
 This silky, well-balanced drink makes an ideal base for the sheer heft of the upcoming food.